cxw320/interview1/README.md

 **Other questions (If time allows, pick one questions from each category and have the interviewer answer):**
-# Grading Matrix for "other" questions(1-5)
+###### Grading Matrix for "other" questions(1-5)

-1 - Does not have a basic understanding of what is being asked or makes up an answer that does not make sense
+* 1 - Does not have a basic understanding of what is being asked or makes up an answer that does not make sense

-2 - Has an understanding of the question but cannot give a clear answer
+* 2 - Has an understanding of the question but cannot give a clear answer

-3,4 - Has a good understanding of the question and answers some or most of it correctly
+* 3,4 - Has a good understanding of the question and answers some or most of it correctly

-5 - Has a very good understading of the queston, answers most or all of the points correctly and is able to easily elaborate when prompted
+* 5 - Has a very good understading of the queston, answers most or all of the points correctly and is able to easily elaborate when prompted

-## Abstract/Problem Solving/Role Play: Thinking through a senerio together question (no wrong answer) (idea is to see how the interviewer solves problems abstractly if things don't go as originally planned)
+## Abstract/Problem Solving/Role Play:
+*Thinking through a scenario together question (no wrong answer) idea is to see how the interviewer solves problems abstractly if things don't go as originally planned)*
 You are given instructions by your boss to stop at a warehouse on your way to work to pick up a package.
 The information he gives you is as follows:
 Go to the warehouse to pick up my package.
 It will be a blue warehouse at 111 star drive, Albany NY 10005.
 When you pull up, you should see a door at the front of the building.
 The door should be unlocked so just enter and you'll see the packagage sitting at a desk when you enter.
 It will have my name on it "Boss", so just grab it and bring it on your way to work.
 Please try to have it here before our 10am meeting.

 - You get to the building, walk up to the front door and it's locked.
 What do you do?

 **(Dart/Flutter Specific)**